trans-travel/trans-travel/us/sd.md

-# USA - South Dakota
+# United States - South Dakota

 South Dakota has some negative laws towards trans people.
 However, these laws are, thus far, fairly restricted and do not apply to most